acoli-repo/powla/experimental/paula/Readme.md

 By default, we produce "pure" POWLA.
 Alternatively, you can create CoNLL-RDF:

     $> python3 paula2rdf.py http://put-your-base-uri.here/ my-paula-dir --conll_rdf > output.ttl

+Note that PAULA does not mark sentence boundaries (only indirectly, in annotations), so we do not generate `nif:Sentence`s.

+We provide a *much* more advanced (but much slower) way to generate CoNLL-RDF as part of CoNLL conversion, see `Makefile`.
+This not only allows to infer sentence boundaries and detect different types of annotations (markables/spans, structs/trees, relations and token-level annotations), but also converts then to a CoNLL representation that can be easily processed.
+To call this functionality directly, use

+    $> ./paula2conll.sh my-paula-dir > output.conll

+or

+    $> ./paula2conll.sh my-paula.zip > output.conll

+To enable heuristic sentence splitting, use the `-split` flag:

+    $> ./paula2conll.sh -split my-paula-dir > output.conll

+Note that CoNLL generation is rather slow as it involves complex restructuring.
+This is used for debugging purposes mostly, for actual processing, we recommend working with POWLA directly.

 ## PAULA to POWLA